VisionSystemsInc/nervanagpu/README.md

 Small optimizations like these can result in significant speed and performance improvements.

+## Prerequisites

+The latest version of PyCUDA is necessary in order to run **nervanagpu**.
+The version provided on PyPI is not up-to-date.
+Please obtain the correct release via git from either [GitHub](https://github.com/inducer/pycuda) or the [PyCUDA site](http://git.tiker.net/pycuda.git).

 ## Usage

 **nervanagpu** includes a factory class `NervanaGPU` and a numpy-like array class `GPUTensor`.
 Memory layout for tensors and gemm ops is **row-ordered**.
 Below are examples on how they are used.